When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-The first thing that struck me about the Trek Powerfly 5 was how stunning the paintwork finish is – it’s an absolutely gorgeous bike in the ‘slate/volt’ colour scheme.
-Mind you, you’d expect nothing short of this on an e-bike costing more than a decent second hand car!
+The first thing that struck me about the Trek Powerfly 5 was how stunning the paintwork finish is – it’s a gorgeous bike in the ‘slate/volt’ colour scheme.
+Mind you, you’d expect nothing short of this on an e-bike costing more than a decent second-hand car!

-The high-end mountain bike world is dominated by either the Bosch CX, Shimano Steps E8000 / EP8 and Brose motors.
-It’s good that manufacturers recognised the demand for greater battery range and the Trek Powerfly 5 comes with the Bosch 625Wh powertube battery which is neatly integrated in to the frame.
+The high-end mountain bike world is dominated by either the Bosch CX or Shimano Steps E8000 / EP8 of Brose motors.
+It’s good that manufacturers recognised the demand for a greater battery range and the Trek Powerfly 5 comes with the Bosch 625Wh power tube battery which is neatly integrated into the frame.

 Bosch Performance Line CX

 The Bosch Performance Line CX motor benefits from several upgrades over the previous model, most notably the 85Nm torque output offering the rider up to 340% assistance.

 There’s the new Extended Boost mode which makes negotiating rocks and exposed roots on the trail much easier, particularly uphill.
 This means the bike can be manoeuvred with greater agility on technical sections.

 Revised e-MTB mode – This ensures the rider is well-prepared for whatever situation the trail has in store.
 New sensor and motor control functions give mountain bikers a much wider range of dynamic and natural support.

 The Bosch motor is smooth and the whine from the motor is quiet and not intrusive.
 Performance is as good as you will find on a road-legal e-MTB and it adds a whole new dimension of fun when riding off-road.